AP-IT-GH/projectopdracht-supercrafter100/README.md

 InfluxDB: Used for metrics on traefik

+Portainer: Visualisation of running containers and managing them

 # How to deploy all services

 1. First of all, all services in the traefik-addons directory should be deployed